 Geometry is the study of shapes and figures that take up a given space.
 Geometric problems try to identify the size and scope of those shapes by solving mathematic equations.
-In a geometry problem there are two types of information "givens" and "unknowns."
-The givens, represent the information in the problem that is given to you.
+Geometry problems have two types of information: "givens" and "unknowns."
+The givens represent the information in the problem that is given to you.
 The unknowns are the pieces of the equation you must solve.
 It is possible to find the area of a triangle with only one side length given.
 However, to solve the problem, you also need to know two of the interior angles.

 Determine the third angle of the triangle.
 For example, the sample problem has a triangle where side B is 10 units.
 Both angle A and Angle B are 50 degrees.
 Solve for angle C. Math law states that the angles of a triangle add up to 180 degrees, therefore Angle A + Angle B + Angle C = 180.